GTF: the GPL'ed TLA FAQ

 the abbreviation are always in upper case; if not all of the abbreviation's

-letters are in the meaning, the meaning is postfixed with a bracketed
+letters are in the meaning, we suffix the meaning with a bracketed exclamation

 - For a TLA to be included, either it must be commonly used in the